SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/bpmn import/readme.md

 ### Save as New Project

 a.
 Go to [Lobby link](https://sap-build-day-appprocess.us10.build.cloud.sap/lobby) <br>
 b.
-Locate the Process Automation type of application with name “ BPMN Import - APAC Template” <br/>
+Locate the Process Automation type of application with name “BPMN Import - APAC Template” <br/>
 ![](images/BPMN_Save_as_new_project_1.png)
  <ul>
    i.
 Click on the arrow to Navigate <br/>
    ii.
 Choose “Versions” tab <br/>
    iii.
 Choose the option for Version as “Editable” <br/>
    iv.
-Give a different project name BPMN Import - APAC Template followed by your test user number (say for example, BPMN    Import - APAC Template 01) and description if required <br/>
+Click on “Save as New Project” <br/>
    v.
-Click on “Save as New Project” <br/>
+Give a different project name BPMN Import - APAC Template followed by your test user number (say for example, BPMN Import - APAC Template 01) and description if required <br/>
   </ul>
 A new project is saved now. <br/>